Human Rights Research Guide

 Collections of Treaties

 There are several general collections of treaties available to Columbia Law School students and faculty, including HeinOnline, Westlaw, Lexis, and the free online United Nations Treaty Collection.
+For information on the status of treaties in the U.S., see the website of the State Department, Office of Treaty Affairs.
 More details can be found in Diamond Law Library’s Guide to Treaty Research.

 Below is a list of specialized collections of treaties and other instruments related to human rights.
 Some of these collections are in print, and some are online databases, which are marked [electronic resource].